 Our small toy experts didn't have anything bad to say about Sergeant Serge.
 That said, they occasionally seemed frustrated when he scampered under furniture or got stuck.
 Mostly, they giggled at his noises and unpredictable movements.
 Both of our male toy testers said the Kung Zhu pet was their favorite toy of those they tested.

-When it comes to online toy reviews, feedback is mostly positive on Kung Zhu Battle Hamsters.
+When it comes to online toy reviews, feedback is mostly positive on Kung Zhu Battle Hamsters (starting at $9, Amazon).
 Some parents complain that they aren't durable, or go through batteries quickly, but the children who play with them overwhelmingly love them.
 As this Buzzillions mom points out, though, kids rarely stop at one.